 This exception can come in handy when you have attempted to identify replacement property according to the 200% Rule, but have exceeded the 200% allowance at the close of the identification period.
 Because the fair market value of the identified properties is determined at the close of the identification period, there are times when investors become surprised after a property’s value significantly increases from the time they identified the property to the time the identification period ended.
 If not for the 95% Exception, the investor’s exchange would be disqualified because the investor was out of compliance with the regulations of the identification period.
 However, in this case, the investor could still complete their exchange if they acquire at least 95% of the fair market value of the identified properties.

 In other circumstances, investors may need to identify more than three properties and more than 200% of the sales value of the relinquished property.
 In this situation, the 95% Exception becomes necessary.
 It is good to have choices, but be careful with this exception; it can present some tricky problems.
 If you do not acquire and close on at least 95% of the value of the identified like-kind replacement properties, the entire 1031 exchange transaction will be disallowed.

 Things to Note:

 Replacement properties that you are considering for acquisition in your 1031 exchange should be identified to your Qualified Intermediary (“QI”) and must be identified no later than midnight of the 45th calendar day following the close of your relinquished property sale transaction.
-For example, if the sale of your relinquished property closed on October 31, the first day of your identification period would be November 1, and the 45-day deadline would be December 15.
 Because the deadlines are based on calendar days, there are no extensions for the weekends or holidays that fall within your identification period.

 To identify potential replacement properties to your QI, you must provide a written and signed document that unambiguously describes the properties you wish to identify.
 The property description may include a legal description, street address, or distinguishable name.